About our Programs

 Broadcasting and Electronic Media

-Graduates of the Broadcasting and Electronic Media program pursue careers in the media industry, as well as in broadcast news, magazines, public relations, government and non-profit public information offices, cable companies, industrial and corporate video facilities, advertising agencies, and production houses.
+Graduates of the Broadcasting and Electronic Media program pursue careers in the media industry, as well as in broadcast journalism, magazines, public relations, government and non-profit public information offices, cable companies, industrial and corporate video facilities, advertising agencies, and production houses.
 Graduates also pursue advanced degrees including in the legal field.

 Graduates of the Public Relations program pursue careers with corporations, non-profit organizations, education, government, and public relations agencies.
 Activities include providing appropriate counsel, writing and producing news releases, speeches and newsletters, using social media and planning events.
 Students must demonstrate excellence in research, planning, communication and evaluation of public situations using a variety of platforms to meet standards for public relations education as published by the Public Relations Society of America.

 EKU's Public Relations program was certified by PRSA in 1990 and is the second longest-term certified program in the world.
 It was most recently recertified in 2012 and is one of only 39 such programs worldwide.

 Graduates of the Communication Studies (CMS) program pursue careers in labor relations, human resources, tourism, banking, corporate relations, sales, and many other professional contexts.
 Communication Studies students learn how to successfully demonstrate and promote effective human communication, including relationship building and maintenance, resolving conflict, persuading and negotiating, professional speaking, communication training and development, and leadership skills.
 CMS students must exhibit cognitive and behavioral learning by demonstrating (a) sufficient knowledge about various human communication processes and (b) satisfactory skills related to communication competency.

 Media Production Opportunities

 Student-run media is supervised by the department, including EKU's student newspaper, The Eastern Progress Media Network.
 The Eastern Progress Media Network offers students the chance to gain media experience in print, video and podcast production.
 Numerous video productions and films are also produced within the department.
 Majors and non-majors can receive academic credit for work on some productions.
 See Student Media for more information.